Whether your ATV requires car insurance will differ based on where you live. Chances are you will need liability coverage if you ride on public land.

 According to the Insurance Information Institute, off-road vehicles are frequently stolen out of yards and garages.
 If you maintain an insurance policy that includes comprehensive coverage, then the theft of your vehicle will be covered as well.

 Can I ride on public land with my ATV?

-If you own private acres and acres of woods, sand dunes and trails, then in nearly every state you wouldn’t need insurance by law; but most of us take our ATV onto more open spaces, which are primarily public or state-owned lands.
+If you own private acres and acres of woods, sand dunes, and trails, then in nearly every state you wouldn’t need insurance by law; but most of us take our ATV onto more open spaces, which are primarily public or state-owned lands.

 When riding on public or state-owned land, you will be required to carry some set amount of liability insurance.
-In some states you should be prepared to have more coverage than just plain old liability as well.

 Is it mandatory that I register my ATV?